jupyterhub/jupyter-server-proxy/docs/source/arbitrary-ports-hosts.md

-Let's say you are using a JupyterHub set up on a remote machine, and you have a process running on that machine listening on port 8080\.
+Let's say you are using a JupyterHub set up on a remote machine, and you have a process running on that machine listening on port 8080.
 If your hub URL is `myhub.org`, each user can access the service running on port 8080 with the URL `myhub.org/hub/user-redirect/proxy/8080`.
 The `user-redirect` will make sure that:

-1. It provides a redirect to the correct URL for the particular user who is logged in
+1. It provides a redirect to the correct URL for the particular user who is logged in.
 2. If a user is not logged in, it'll present them with a login screen.
 They'll be redirected there after completing authentication.